 To describe the pristine, undefiled snow, and with Christmas around the corner, I would use the words angelic, immaculate, and dare I say it, virginal.

-It’s rare for me to say I’m skiing a trail for the first time in my life, and it brought back cheerful memories of my first adventures on the xc ski trails during the first couple years of my skiing career(it DID turn into my career!).
+It’s rare for me to say I’m skiing a trail for the first time ever, and it brought back cheerful memories of my first adventures on the xc ski trails during the first couple years of my skiing career(it DID turn into my career!).
 Exploring, anticipating, with a new surprise around every corner.
 I had the time of my life today.

 Not knowing what was around each corner, I reluctantly had to snowplow a few times on a couple of the steepest downhills.
 Believe me, there are some steep hills on this trail, but 3-4 cms of fresh powder is all-forgiving.
 There are no sustained climbs, but some of the hills are crazy steep.